 At Smarttech247, we provide a range of social engineering attack techniques within our penetration testing services.
 If you’re not sure whether you need them, drop us an email and we will help you to choose the right service.

-The PCI Security Standards Council has published new guidance to help organisations (of all sizes, budgets and sectors) develop methodology for testing the security controls and processes protecting cardholder data.
+The PCI Security Standards Council has published new guidance to help organisations (of all sizes, budgets and sectors) develop a methodology for testing the security controls and processes protecting cardholder data.

 The guidance focuses on the following:

-- Penetration Testing Components: Understanding of the different components that make up a penetration test and how this differs from a vulnerability scan including scope, application and network layer testing, segmentation checks, and social engineering.
+- Penetration Testing Components: Understanding the different components that make up a penetration test and how this differs from a vulnerability scan including scope, application and network layer testing, segmentation checks, and social engineering.